MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 ![Summary plot](fig/summary-plot.png){.wide}

 Figure: Overview of different visualizations supported by CarboKitten.
 Panel (a) shows a stratigraphic crosssection, including an indication for unconformities, (b) a topographic overview including two intermediate time steps, (c) the production curves used, (d) sedimentation rate as a function of time (Wheeler diagram), (e) dominant facies as a function of time, (f) the sea-level curve given as input.
-The combined plot is arranged such that spatial data is on the top row, while time-dependent information is shown at the bottom with matching y-axes.
-FIXME(add labels to figure panes). {#fig:summary-plot}
+The combined plot is arranged such that spatial data is on the top row, while time-dependent information is shown at the bottom with matching y-axes. {#fig:summary-plot}

 :::hide
 ```julia